eduardo-morales/checkthat_2025/task4/subtask_4b/README.md

 > cord_uid <TAB> title <TAB> abstract <TAB> authors <TAB> journal <TAB> [...]
 (17 metadata columns in total)

 **Example:**
-See Subtask4b examples at: https://checkthat.gitlab.io/clef2025/task4/#subtask-4b-dataset-examples
+See Subtask4b examples at: https://checkthat.gitlab.io/clef2025/task4/

 ## Output Data Format

-The output must be a TSV format with two columns: tweet_text and cord_uid.
+The output must be a TSV format with two columns:
+> post_id <TAB> preds

+where the "preds" column contains an array of the top5 predicted cord_uids (in descending order: [pred1, pred2, pred3, pred4, pred5], where pred1 is the cord_uid of the highest ranked publication).
+Please use the provided notebook which contains code to generate the submission file in the correct format.
+The notebook is available here: https://gitlab.com/checkthat_lab/clef2025-checkthat-lab/-/tree/main/task4/subtask_4b (see "getting_started_subtask4b.ipynb")

 ## Evaluation Metrics